idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 ## My top priorities

+### Maintain Healthy habits

 - Keep my weight at 200 lbs (though dropping 5 extra would be amazing
 - Maintaining my mobilily, and cardio routine (can skip strength)
 - Maintaining my emotional health habits
-- Get my Mom setup with fresh electronics
 - Minimize Procrastination
 - Disconnect from work as soon as I'm done work.

+### Other

+- Get my Mom setup with fresh electronics
+- Enjoy the magic
+- Feel got the most out of vacation

 ## Executive Summary